Why Most Business Blogs Fail (And How to Build One That Actually Works)

 • What does this lead them toward?

-This is where my work as a blog copywriter lives, creating content that blends:
+And this is where my work as a blog copywriter lives — in creating content that blends your voice + perspective with clear pathways into your services.

 So your blog becomes more than a collection of posts.

-One where your reader can move from curious to connected to ready.
+That intention is what helps your reader move from curious to connected to ready.

 When your content flows like that, you can finally stop chasing consistency.